-Brendan Gaughan Gives Hilarious Interview After Wild Talladega Wreck
+NESN

 It ended Gaughan’s race, but the 44-year-old was all smiles after exiting the infield care center.

 “Mother, it’s OK.
 It’s just a flip.
 It didn’t hurt.
-I promise!,” Gaughan said to close the interview on NBC Sports’ broadcast.
+I promise!”
+Gaughan said to close the interview on NBC Sports’ broadcast.

 Gaughan has never won in the Monster Energy NASCAR Cup Series, and last finished in the top five in 2004, his only full season in the circuit.